ADMINISTRATIVE PROCEDURE No. 3122

 After the student’s seventh unexcused absence within any month during the current school year and not later than the fifteenth unexcused absence during the current school year, if the district’s attempts to substantially reduce a student’s absences have not been successful and if the student is under the age of seventeen, the district will file a petition and supporting affidavit for a civil action in juvenile court.

 The petition will contain the following:

-a.
-A statement that the student has unexcused absences in the current school year.
+1. A statement that the student has unexcused absences in the current school year;

-f.
-A list of all interventions that have been attempted, a copy of any previous truancy assessment completed by the student's current school district, the history of approved best practices intervention or research-based intervention(s) previously provided to the student by the district, and a copy of the most recent truancy information document signed by the parent and student.
+6. A list of all interventions that have been attempted, a copy of any previous truancy assessment completed by the student’s current school district, the history of approved best practices intervention or research-based intervention(s) previously provided to the student by the district, and a copy of the most recent truancy information document provided to the parent.

 Petitions may be served by certified mail, return receipt requested, but if such service is unsuccessful, personal service is required.
 At the district’s choice, it may be represented by a person who is not an attorney at hearings related to truancy petitions.

 If the allegations in the petition are established by a preponderance of the evidence, the court shall grant the petition and enter an order assuming jurisdiction to intervene for a period of time determined by the court, after considering the facts alleged in the petition and the circumstances of the student, to most likely cause the student to return to and remain in school while the student is subject to the court’s jurisdiction.